minglecm/coffeescript-mixins/README.md

 # CoffeeScript Mixins

-This function allows you to include other classes (or an object with functions) into a CoffeeScript class.
+This package allows you to include other classes (or an object with functions) into a CoffeeScript class.

-This allows for better code reuse in classes where inheritance isn't feasible (already extending from one type of Backbone view, etc).
+This allows for better code reuse in classes where you're already using inheritance or would just like to share functionality in modules.

 [View Demo](http://jsfiddle.net/zN9kN/1/)